How to localize your content

 Set up supported languages

-First, go to the Workspace settings (click on the Workspace name in the bottom left dropdown and then General settings) and find the Supported languages section.
+First, go to the Workspace settings (Click on the More icon on the bottom left menu and then Settings) and find the Supported languages section.
 Add all the languages you want supported in Product Fruits.
 This should match the languages supported by your application (unless for any reason you're wanting to support fewer languages in Product Fruits than in your application).

 Once you've saved the settings, every Product Fruits tool should display a dropdown with these languages.
 When you switch the language in the dropdown, you can edit and localize the content for that language.